UniPassID/UniPass-OpenID-Auth/README.md

   -V, --version  Print version
 ```

+If you only need direct verification without privacy perserving, you need to place a valid id_token in `build/id_token.txt`, then run `cargo run --release open-id-args` and find the output at `build/id_token.output`.

+If you want to hide user identifiers using zero-knowledge proofs, first run `cargo run --release gen-params` to generate parameters, and then run `cargo run --release gen-keys` to generate the public keys used for zero-knowledge proof generation.
+To perform this step, you need to place a valid id_token in `build/id_token.txt`.
+Then, run `cargo run --release open-id-zk-args --pepper 0x...` to generate the necessary output, where 'pepper' is a 32-byte long hex expression used to hide 'sub'.
+You can find the required output in `build/zkConfigs`.json and `build/id_token_zk.output`.

+Then, configure all the outputs as environment variables according to the [OpenID-Auth-Contracts](https://github.com/UniPassID/OpenID-Auth-Contracts)'s specified rules , and you can verify the on-chain Id Token validation functionality.

 ## Design

+### Id Token

 An OpenID IdToken is primarily composed of three parts: Header, Payload, and Signature.